ritza-co/simpletechguides.com/guides/using-vs-code-amp-code-and-github-for-technical-writing.md

 #### Git

-To get started with Git — provided that you are on mac OS Mavericks (10.9) or above — type: `git` into the terminal and hit enter.
+To get started with Git — provided that you are on macOS Mavericks (10.9) or above — type: `git` into the terminal and hit enter.
 This will prompt you to install the necessary development tools.

 In order to access GitHub repositories using Git you will need to link your local Git instance to your online GitHub account.
 The most robust way to do this is by creating an [SSH key pair](https://www.sectigo.com/resource-library/what-is-an-ssh-key).
-GitHub already provides a [detailed guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to create an add SSH keys, so this guide will provide the basic steps presented as simply as possible.
+GitHub already provides a [detailed guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to create and add SSH keys, so this guide will provide the basic steps presented as simply as possible.

 * Generate the key pair by running the following command in the Terminal: `ssh-keygen -t ed25519 -C "your_email@example.com"`.
    * Replace "your_email@example.com" with the email that is associated with your GitHub account.